Medical expert of the article

 - acceleration of lymph flow;

-- normalization of the processes of formation of collagen and elastin (collagen and elastin fibers formed under the action of ultrasonic vibrations possess an elasticity and strength of 2 and more times higher than that of a non-sounded tissue);
+- normalization of the processes of collagen and elastin formation (collagen and elastin fibers formed under the influence of ultrasonic vibrations have elasticity and strength increased by 2 or more times compared to non-sounded tissue);

-- stimulation of the nervous system (reduction of compression of nociceptive nerve conductors in the area affected).
+- stimulation of the nervous system (reduction of compression of nociceptive nerve conductors in the area of impact).

-At the cellular level, the following processes occur under the action of ultrasonic waves:
+At the cellular level, the following processes occur under the influence of ultrasonic waves:

 - the transition of ions and biologically active compounds into a free state,